★★★★★

 Ozone therapy

-Intravenous ozone therapy, also called Major Autohemotherapy or MAH, is best discussed carefully.
+Intravenous ozone therapy — also called ozonated autohemotherapy, Major Autohemotherapy, or MAH — is best discussed carefully.
 At Simply Health Integrated Medical, it is framed as an adjunctive wellness option for selected patients — not a cure, not a disease treatment, and not a standalone answer.

 What to expect